grz0zrg/fas/README.md

 FAS should be compiled with Soundpipe for best performance / more high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.

+FAS should also be compiled with Faust which may provide high quality / performance algorithms however using a huge number of generators and effects may vastly affect memory requirements.

 A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.

 Poor network transfer rate limit the number of channels / the frequency resolution (frame height) / number of events to process per seconds, a Gigabit connection is good enough for most usage, for example with a theorical data rate limit of 125MB/s and without packets compression (`deflate` argument) it would allow a configuration of 8 stereo channels with 1000px height slices float data at 60 fps without issues and beyond that (2000px / 240fps or 16 stereo channels / 1000 / 240fps), 8-bit data could also be used to go beyond that limit through Gigabit.
 This can go further with packets compression at the price of processing time.

 #### Raspberry PI

-FAS was executed on a [Raspberry Pi](https://www.raspberrypi.org/) with a [HifiBerry](https://www.hifiberry.com/) DAC for example, ~500 additive synthesis oscillators can be played simultaneously on the Raspberry Pi with four cores and minimum Raspbian stuff enabled.
+FAS was tested on a [Raspberry Pi 3B](https://www.raspberrypi.org/) with a [HifiBerry](https://www.hifiberry.com/) DAC for example, ~500 additive synthesis (wavetable) oscillators can be played simultaneously on the Raspberry Pi with four cores and minimum Raspbian stuff enabled, it can probably go beyond by using the magic circle algorithm.

+It was also tested on [NapoPI NEO 2](https://www.friendlyarm.com/index.php?route=product/product&product_id=180) and [NanoPI Fire 3](https://www.friendlyarm.com/index.php?route=product/product&product_id=206) boards.

 #### Distributed/multi-core synthesis